 Configure integration in Split (outbound)

-- Select your workspace, and navigate to the marketplace.
+- Select your workspace and navigate to the marketplace.

 - Click Add next to Amazon S3.
 You can also click Warehouse under Categories to filter to Amazon S3.

-- Under Send Impressions to S3, click Add configuration.
+- Under Send impressions to S3, click Add configuration.

 -